 The history tells us something very valuable where the humans started predicting the future for their own good.
 We started comparing the good days and bad days with the position of sun, moon and other planetary positions.
 Doing this for generations, we started building a database for the future to predict the patterns over time.
 The kings & possessive owners started safeguarding their wealth for their offsprings with an obsession to pass on their next generations.
 In earlier times the concept of astrology & astronomy were single entities.
 The obsession to predict future forced an ideology to drive studies towards astrology and hence astronomy grew in our system.
 Myths and stories were rumored to keep the people tied to the order in the system.
 But with time & technology, the meaning of the myths changed and scientific reasons behind them were found.

 Hindu calendar and almanac that follows traditional units of Hindu timekeeping(rahu kaal, yama gandam) and presents important dates and their calculations & derivations in a tabulated form.

 It is based on Sunrise on Earth, Moon’s position and Time.

 The study of Panchang involves understanding Rasi phala, the impact of zodiac signs on the individual.

 Panchang = Panch (Five)+ Ang (Limbs)

-The detailed combinations of there 5 elements on any particular time, date & place decides the auspicious & inauspicious moment.
+The detailed combinations of these 5 elements on any particular time, date & place decide the auspicious & inauspicious moment.

 The following concepts are important in understanding how Panchang works: